jamf/NetSUS/docs/sus.md

 ## Pointing Computers at a SUS Branch
-**Note:** The instructions in this section are for Jamf Pro v9.0 or later.
+**Note**: The instructions in this section are for Jamf Pro v9.0 or later.
 However, if you are using the Casper Suite v8.x, these instructions can still be followed loosely.

 There are several ways to point computers at a SUS branch: